danielmoi/aquarium/notes/04-classes.md

 We can have more than one `main` function, and we can choose which one to run by right-click and choosing RUN.

+The shortcut for this is CTRL+SHIFT+R

+NB: This will run `Aquarium.MainKt` - and we can do this from inside any function!

 Now let's invoke a function `buildAquarium` which will give an error until we define / implement the function.